arzuhuseyn/arzuhuseyn/README.md

-## Hi there ✌🏻
+## Hi there 🧞‍

-First of all, thanks for visiting my profile.
+Thanks for visiting my profile.

 ### Brief information:

-I'm a python and js developer from Caucasus. å
+Python and js developer.
+Working as a senior developer and full-stack instructor.

 Mostly working with below stacks:
 - `Django`
 - `Node.js`
 - `Vue.js`

-Also, I'm an instructor in TechAcademy (tech.edu.az).
-Working with young developer candidates.
+#### Contact 💬 :
+email : arzu.huseyn[at]gmail.com
+phone : 00994508742022